octopus-db/documentation/docs/source/output_tables.rst

 .. rubric:: Footnotes

 .. [#] The deployed version of GeoServer does not accept dynamically generated PostgreSQL virtual tables (knows as “views”); therefore, the generation of static flat data tables was required to serve the purpose of a view.
 Newer versions of GeoServer, however, accept materialised views, and an upgrade would present a possible improvement in the database by eliminating the need to store duplicate data.

+.. [#] 10Be and 26Al concentrations (atoms g-1) were renormalised to the Nishiizumi 2007 10Be AMS standard (Nishiizumi et al., 2007) and to the Nishiizumi 2004 26Al AMS standard (Nishiizumi, 2004) respectively.
+Basin-wide denudation rates were recalculated with the open-source program CAIRN (Mudd et al., 2016) with the following parameter settings: (i) nuclide production from neutrons and muons was calculated with the approximation of Braucher et al. (2011) using a sea-level and high-latitude total production rate of 4.3 atoms g-1 yr-1 for 10Be and of 31.1 atoms g-1 yr-1 for 26Al; (ii) latitude and altitude scaling factors were calculated using the time-independent Lal--Stone scaling scheme (Stone, 2000) with atmospheric pressure calculated via interpolation from the National Centers for Environmental Prediction NCEP2 reanalysis data (Compo et al., 2011); and (iii) topographic shielding was calculated from the same digital elevation model (DEM) using the method of Codilean (2006).